datalad-handbook/book/docs/basics/101-105-install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Surprised you turn to your fellow student and wonder about how fast the dataset was installed.
+Surprised you turn to your fellow student and wonder about how fast the dataset was cloned.
 Should a download of that many ``.mp3`` files not take much more time?

-Here you can see another import feature of DataLad datasets and the :command:`datalad install` command:
+Here you can see another import feature of DataLad datasets and the :command:`datalad clone` command:
 Upon installation of a DataLad dataset, DataLad retrieves only small files (for example text files or markdown files) and (small) metadata information about the dataset.
 It does not, however, download any large files